How to Modernize a Split Level Home

 4. Brighten It Up

 Many split-levels only have one small window per room, and the sides of the home may have no windows.
-When you combine this with lots of interior walls, the house feels dark.
+When you combine this with lots of interior walls, the house often feels dark.

 Consider these split-level home renovations that brighten the entire space: